 University: University of Bristol.
-Supervisor: Dr Mahdi Azarpeyvand and Prof Robert Smith.
+Supervisor: Prof Bruce Drinkwater, Prof Robert Smith and Dr Mahdi Azarpeyvand.
 Sponsor: Baugh & Weedon.
-Contact: firstname.lastname@example.org Start date: October 2019
+Contact: firstname.lastname@example.org Start date: January 2021

 One-sided in-service inspection of certain composite structures (honeycomb-, balsa- and foam-core sandwich) can be successful using a low-frequency vibration method but defect detection is limited, and classification of defects is not currently supported.
 Data-acquisition equipment had hardly advanced in 20 years, bar moving from analogue to digital, until the new ‘Bondcheck’ bond testing system from Baugh and Weedon.
 This offers full-waveform capture at every location, with the potential to expand to an array of sensors, opening up greater potential for structure analysis algorithms and comparison with modelled responses.